mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

     app.run(host=host, port=port, debug=True)
 ```

+Put `backend.py` in the root folder of the project.

-Now we can create two shell scripts for running load balancer and backends easily.
+Now we can create two shell scripts for running load balancer and backends easily and put both of them in the project root directory as well.

 We can write a shell script - `be`, with which we can run the python flask app:
 ```shell